lldb-tools/lldb-mi/README.md

 # Building against system LLDB

-If your distribution or operating system already ships a correctly configured LLDB/Clang/LLVM installation, lldb-mi can be build by simple running:
+If your distribution or operating system already ships a correctly configured LLDB/Clang/LLVM installation, lldb-mi can be build by simply running:

 ```bash